Reedley-College-CSCI/csci-40-course-project-LeCafeBug/README.md

 I faced many challenges while working on the project.
 Of the many was the how I was gonna do what I was looking to do.
 In particualer the issue I had was not being more thoughtfull in my over all plan.
-I really learned how much was needed to exectue a program of such magnitude.
-I had orignially planned certian functions and what they'd do but once I began to make my way through my oringal plan I found that each step in the plan actually had multiple steps to them.
+I really learned how much was needed to execute a program of such magnitude.
+I had originally planned certian functions and what they'd do but once I began to make my way through my original plan I found that each step in the plan actually had multiple steps to them.
 For all the headaches, I did end up having to learn a lot in terms of how to do things and how not to.
+One of the things I learned to use was what I think is called a for-each loop or a ranged based for loop.
+It looks like: for (variable : container);

 ---

 ## 6. Future Improvements